Best holiday rental deals in Australia

 253,772 beautiful holiday rentals from 32 providers are available in Australia with prices starting at $38 a night.
 HomeToGo directly sorts all of these holidays rentals so you can save up to 36%!

 Recommended holiday lettings in Australia

-Rent a holiday apartment, home or cottage in Australia: from $75 per night
+Rent a holiday home, apartment or cottage in Australia from just $38 per night

 Best holiday homes with a patio or terrace

 Australia: A natural wonder with unique holiday lettings

 Australia is surrounded by the Indian Ocean, and is known for its arid Outback, natural wonders, rich biodiversity and its beautiful and vibrant coastal cities such as Sydney and Melbourne.
 Whether you prefer to go on a road trip across the country, dive in the Great Barrier Reef or simply relax by the beach and sip on some of the greatest wines in the world, Australia has something for everyone!

 Dare trying the eccentric and unique Australian food

 Probably one of the oddest delicacies to foreigners, the Vegemite is a salty brown paste made of vegetables, yeast and spices.
 Spread a bit of the smelly paste on a buttered toast and top it with avocado, melted cheese and tomato for a true Aussie experience!
 Meat pies can be eaten on-the-go or as a full meal.
 This is one of locals' favourite specialities for midnight snack and after-party.
 The pies are usually stuffed with mushrooms, onions, cheese, gravy and meat.
 The Australian national emblem is a coat of arm surrounded by a kangaroo and emu, two animals that Australians are fond of and usually eat barbecued accompanied with a few stubbies (small beers).